The chart below shows household waste and recycling totals in Somerset since 2000.

 Performance reports and service data

 Detailed performance reports are presented in papers to Somerset Waste Board.
 An annual performance report is usually presented in June each year and a half-year report in December.
-These include materials recycled, energy recovered from waste, residual waste for disposal, number and types of fly-tips, press coverage and website statistics, together with comparisons to data from previous years.
+These include materials recycled, energy recovered from waste, residual waste for disposal, number and types of fly-tips, together with comparisons to data from previous years.

 The most recent report on Somerset’s waste composition and changes in arisings was produced in November 2012.